4R1u/odin-calculator/README.md

 # Calculator
-Buggy calculator that aims to behave like the Windows calculator.
+Simple calculator that aims to behave like the Windows calculator.

 Divide zero by zero to see a cool surprise feature.